-In this tutorial we will show you how to check the Ubuntu version from the command line.
+In this tutorial, we will show you how to check the Ubuntu version from the command line.
 As a system administrator, the first question you should ask yourself after getting a new Ubuntu server to manage is what version of Ubuntu am I running?
 The version of the operating system in use on our server is important as it is critical that we have all the latest updates to ensure that the server is secure.
 There are a few ways to check your VPS hosting is using what version of Ubuntu.
-With commands below you can choose one of them to find out which Ubuntu version is running on your system.
+With the commands below you can choose one of them to find out which Ubuntu version is running on your system.

 Check Ubuntu Version

-The first place to look for Ubuntu version is to look inside
+The first place to look for the Ubuntu version is to look inside

 To obtain a Ubuntu release number check content of

 Furthermore, the following command will provide you with a neat output of your current Ubuntu version: